Sada Mire: Education work

 In order to educate her people on the cultural heritage of their country, to continue with the archaeological explorations and get UNESCO World Heritage Sites status for some of the rock art sites she has discovered, Mire has established the "Horn Heritage", a non-profit organization to fund her work.
 She was also involved in establishing Somalia’s Department of Tourism and Archaeology.
 Through her charity Horn Heritage and with partners, Mire initiated and implemented digital 3D and virtual reality (VR) projects for Somali heritage, so that anybody anywhere could access her rock art work.
-In 2006, Mire created the first website dedicated to Somali Heritage and Archeology.
+In 2006, Mire created the first website dedicated to Somali Heritage and Archaeology.

 Mire has run national and international media campaigns to fight the looting and destruction of Somali archeological sites.
 One of her direct messages to the Somali public warning against looting was broadcast by BBC Somali.

 Mire's designed a MOOC (Massive online open course) on 'Heritage under Threat', (2016 - 2020).
 This video based course introduced learners to the topic of heritage under threat.
 The course was written and presented by Mire.